The quantity and quality of fat in the diet play a critical

 fat, which is the cooking medium, salad oils and other added sources

 of oils.
-We have no control over the invisible fat intake.
+We have little control over the invisible fat intake.
 However, the

-quantity and quality of visible fat intake need to be controlled to maintain
+quantity and quality of visible fat intake can be controlled to maintain

 Comparing known vegetable oils and rice bran oil to the fatty acid profile